joanhard/ig-pagebuilder-1/README.txt

 [vimeo https://vimeo.com/88215863]

-This is a drag-n-drop page builder which is similar to an advanced visual editor and can use it for any theme.
+This is a drag-n-drop page builder which is similar to an advanced visual editor and can use for any theme.

 What makes IG Page Builder stand-out from others is focusing on simplicity, lightweight and really useful, so that making your own unique website becomes easier than ever.